|

 products in China.
 Trade is

-China is a 12 hour flight away.
-Using Skype, calling China costs a few
+China is a 12 hour flight away from the U.S. Using Skype or calling China costs a few

 so communication, ideas, and goods are traveling faster and faster between